Get on board with food safety audits

 Why are food safety audits important?

-Secondly, they check that food businesses are complying with relevant food safety regulations and standards, including the structure of the walls, floors, ceilings, ventilation, drainage, waste management as well as the safe handling of food.
+Secondly, they check that food businesses are complying with the relevant food safety regulations and standards, including the structure of the walls, floors, ceilings, ventilation, drainage, waste management as well as the safe handling of food.
 This helps to protect consumers and maintain public trust in the food industry.

 Finally, they can help food premises to identify areas where they can improve their processes and procedures.
 This can lead to better efficiency and productivity, as well as improved food safety.